 What to Do if a Speeding Driver Rear-Ends You in Illinois

 A rear-end crash happens in a split second, but the physical, financial, and emotional consequences last much longer.
 While being crashed into from behind can always be dangerous, if the driver who hit you was speeding, the risks of serious injuries and vehicle damage are even higher.
-In Illinois, the law protects people who are hurt by negligent drivers, and speeding is one of the clearest forms of negligence on the road.

 If you were rear-ended by a speeding driver, you may be able to recover compensation for your injuries, vehicle repairs, lost income, and pain and suffering by filing a personal injury claim.
 Knowing what to expect after the crash can help you take the right steps to protect your health and your legal rights.
 A qualified Glenview, IL car accident lawyer can help you make informed decisions that best suit you.